 This takes you to the plans screen.

-There are only 4 templates that you should have to choose from DMH (MH-Medi-Cal); California Department of Alcohol and Drug Programs (DMC Medi-Cal); ZZ-Commercial Plan Template (commercial insurance); and ZZ-Medicare Plan Template (Medicare).
+There are only 4 templates that you should have to choose from: DMH (MH-Medi-Cal); California Department of Alcohol and Drug Programs (DMC Medi-Cal); ZZ-Commercial Plan Template (commercial insurance); and ZZ-Medicare Plan Template (Medicare).
 Click one to get started.
 Please note: Depending on the code you are modifying, you need to choose the correct template.
 For instance, if you were adding the modifier HF to Contingency Management, this code is billable to a DMC service, not a MH service.
 So you would work all templates but DMH.

 Once you click on one, go to the “Billing Codes” tab.